daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ---
-title: "Solving a partnership restructuring problem with computational linear algebra."
+title: "Solving a partnership restructuring problem with linear algebra."
 date: 2021-04-20T21:22:42-07:00
+---

+## Solving a partnership restructuring problem with linear algebra

 ---

 If you’d like to skip straight to the code, jump ahead to the end.